 The educational philosophy at the Overlake School is holistic.
 Overlake strongly believes that students need to spend time at school developing their ability to think critically and hone their intellect, but also we believe it is imperative that students spend intentional time to develop their physical, mental and social health.
-In keeping with this philosophy, in addition to the academic requirements herein stated, students are required to complete co-curricular credits.
-Each student is required to complete two co-curricular credits during their time in the Upper School.
-A student‘s diploma and transcript will be held if he or she fails to meet this requirement.
-Generally, a credit is earned for one semester of work in a club; in the case of athletics, one sports season; drama, one dramatic production.
+In keeping with this philosophy, in addition to the academic requirements herein stated, students are required to complete two co-curricular credits during their time in Upper School.
+A student‘s diploma and transcript will be held if they do not meet this requirement.

 A co-curricular credit will be granted in the following situations: